 It can be a relief to many to know that, despite the fact that stem cells can be sourced from donated umbilical cords, no embryo (or adult, for that matter) is harmed at any stage.
 If this is what was holding you back from getting the treatment you see as essential for your quality of life, then it’s time to take the first step and get in touch.

-There are many locations we cover across the United States, so if you have any other questions or concerns, just get in touch with one of our teams.
+If you have any other questions or concerns, just get in touch with one of our teams.
 We will be happy to answer them, or book a consultation so you can learn for yourself if stem cell therapy is right for you.

 Skip to content